 When you make your first call to the First Episode Mood and Anxiety Program (FEMAP) you will speak with someone on our reception team.
 You will be asked a few basic questions on the phone and your eligibility for our program will be determined at this time.

 If you are eligible you will be sent, by e-mail, an intake package of questionnaires to complete on your own time.
-Once you have completed the forms and e-mailed them back to us, your file will be passed on to Carolyn, our Health Systems Research Coordinator, who will contact you to schedule an appointment.
+Once you have completed the forms and e-mailed them back to us, your file will be passed on to Asha, our Health Systems Research Coordinator, who will contact you to schedule an appointment.

-Your appointment with Carolyn will be scheduled within the weeks following your first phone call.
+Your appointment with Asha will be scheduled within the weeks following your first phone call.
 This meeting will involve a more detailed look at what you are currently experiencing (an informal conversation as well as symptom checklists).

 If our program is a good fit for you, an appointment will be made with one of our psychiatrists.
-If it appears that another program in London would be of greater benefit to you, Carolyn will help with that process, if you want her to.
+If it appears that another program in London would be of greater benefit to you, Asha will help with that process, if you want her to.